 Besides, national legislation might provide for additional rights.

 German, French and US investigations have revealed excessive emissions for a range of other car manufacturers.
 Opel, Mercedes and Renault are – within different jurisdictions – conducting voluntary recalls.
 On 12 January 2017, the US EPA has announced that FIAT Chrysler installed defeat software in some of their vehicles.
-Until a full investigation is conducted into the possible use of ‘defeat devices’ amongst all car makers, it is not possible to say with any certainty that the use of ‘illegal’ defeat devices is restricted only to the Volkswagen Group.
+In May 2017, the European Commission opened an infringement procedure against Italy for insufficient action regarding the emission control strategies employed by Fiat Chrysler.
+More recently, in June 2018, the German Transport Ministry ordered Daimler to recall 238,000 vehicles which were found to contain unauthorised emissions-cheating software.
+Daimler agreed to the recall but contested having used defeat devices.
+Until a full investigation is conducted into the possible use of ‘defeat devices’ amongst all car makers, it is not possible to say with certainty which car manufacturers except from Volkswagen also use ‘illegal’ defeat devices.
 Such an investigation should be conducted at the European level and also inspect the use of defeat devices or similar tools for the purpose of influencing fuel consumption/CO2 emissions testing programmes.
 What is clear is that results from on-the-road tests have shown that diesel cars of different car makers are on average approximately seven times higher than the limits set by the Euro 6 emission standard (whereby cars are measured in laboratory conditions).
 And for fuel consumption, recent evidence shows that on average motorists across Europe are achieving a fuel consumption performance almost 40% higher on the road than when it is tested under official laboratory conditions.

 The discovery of the defeat devices has added to longstanding concerns about manipulation of vehicle testing programmes.
 For example, concerning the measuring of CO2 emissions and fuel consumption in the EU, there are numerous tactics that car makers can employ to improve their official values such as over inflating tyres, using special lubricants and removing the car’s alternator which will all improve test results and in turn meaning car owners end up paying more in fuel costs than otherwise expected (see ‘the Great Fuel Consumption Scam’ for more info).
 Over the past 15 years the situation has been getting worse as research undertaken by the ICCT has shown that the gap between official figures and real-world figures has grown from 8% in 2001 to 42% in 2015 Altroconsumo, our Italian member, tested two cars (a VW Golf and a Fiat Panda) following the official testing procedure resulting in emission figures up to 50% above the car makers’ advertisements – a difference which could not be explained with known test flexibilities.